MiKom/karstgen/README.md

 * cmake
 * libglm-dev
 * OpenCL runtime (for nvidia it's shipped with driver in package nvidia-current)
+* OpenCL headers (for nvidia it's best to install nvidia-opencl-dev)

 For test suite to work *libgtest-dev* must also be installed and compiled.